Page created on June 8, 2021. Last updated on January 13, 2022 at 13:47

 In case of if stage IVb or recurring cancer, palliative irradiation may be used to stop bleeding and decrease pain.

-Chemotherapy may be used in recurring cancer, in which case it prolongs survival in 20 – 40% of cases.
+Chemotherapy may be used in recurring cancer or as adjuvant therapy.
 Paclitaxel + carboplatin is used.

 Follow-up after treatment